Staff and Governors

 Appointing Body: Governing Body

 Mr Lowe has a finance background, working as a Personal Finance Advisor.
-He has served on the governing body for 10 years and his three older children have previously attended St Peter’s.
-His youngest child attends school.
+He has served on the governing body for 10 years and his four children have previously attended St Peter’s.

 Mrs Katherine Ryan (Headteacher)